dearvn/bot_options/README.md

 My account less than $25K so I can't buy sell many time in a day, I use this way that I can trade many times on Tradovate

+Everyday, can entry 2 orders and gain profit at leat 40%.

+Cost to set up an options bot: a vps

+My logic is simple and easy to auto trading on TDA.

 ```
 Buy to Open Call Strike $404 Expiration 3/7   ...... + $500